angular/angular/aio/content/guide/docs-style-guide.md

 ### Displaying an entire code file

-This Angular documentation style guide that you are currently reading has its own example application, located in the `content/examples/docs-style-guide` folder.
+This Angular documentation style guide that you are currently reading has its own example application, located in the `content/examples/docs-style-guide` directory.

-The following `<code-example>` displays the sample's `app.module.ts`:
+The following `<code-example>` displays the `app.module.ts` of the sample:

 <code-example header="src/app/app.module.ts" path="docs-style-guide/src/app/app.module.ts"></code-example>